dortania/OpenCore-Post-Install/universal/memory-presenting-four-dimms.md

 ![](../images/post-install/memory-md/memory-platforminfo-memory-devices-empty-1.png)
 ![Empty Slots](../images/post-install/memory-md/memory-platforminfo-memory-devices-empty-2.png)

 Save your config.plist file and reboot your system.
-If everything goes as planned, the first thing you will notice is the Absence of the memory error notification.
+If everything goes as planned, the first thing you will notice is the absence of the memory error notification.

 | Fixed System Profiler | Fixed About This Mac |
 | :--- | :--- |